 Overall

 Honestly one of my favorite trips so far!
-Beautiful beaches, warm weather, lots of outdoor activities, and a reason to reach back into my memory and use some of the Spanish I learned in junior high 😂
+Beautiful beaches, warm weather, lots of outdoor activities, and a reason to reach back into my memory and use some of the Spanish I learned in junior high.
+Our kids loved it too, with our daughter regularly asking if “we can go back to Puerto Rico, but NOT the kayak.” 😂 I get it, girl, I do.

 Want to plan your own Puerto Rico adventure?
 Check out my google map to get you started!